ruricolist/spinneret/README.md

   Duplicate attributes are handled like duplicate keyword arguments: all values are evaluated, but only the leftmost value is used.
-The exception is the class attribute: the class of a tag is the union of all its :CLASS arguments.
+The exception is the handling of tokenized attributes, such as :CLASS or :REL.
+The class of a tag is the union of all its :CLASS arguments.

   The argument :DATASET introduces a list of :DATA-FOO arguments: